Perfect place for a field trip

 Groups may bring sack lunches to eat outdoors on our main grounds.
-There are picnic tables and trash receptacles available outside near our concession stand area and playground, located behind the Heritage Center building.
-Indoor seating is also available inside the Heritage Center.
+There are picnic tables and trash receptacles available outside the welcome center and playground.
+Indoor seating and the Prairie Dome Cafe is also available inside the Welcome Center.
 If you plan to eat lunch on the grounds, please mention this when reserving your visit.

 Museum Gift Shop

 The Museum Gift Shop has many wonderful items for children and adults.
 We encourage you to visit, but please monitor your group to avoid any embarrassing situations.
 In the event someone is caught shoplifting, a member of our staff may ask the student and a chaperone to leave the museum.